metrorailings/OwlBlog/content/posts/week-8-insights-1.md

 It baffles me that more people are not double-covering CeeDee Lamb.
 Easily the most explosive weapon for the Cowboys.

 This Cowboys offensive line is fantastic at run-blocking.
 It's really a sight to behold.
 Minnesota is starting to key in on the ground game more, though.

+Vikings cannot run the ball well at all.
+I'm not sure if the Cowboys are just so good against the run or if Dalvin Cook is hurt.
+It looks like he doesn't have the same pop as somebody of his caliber should have.